 '''

 public interface MoveIteratorFactory {

+long getSize(ScoreDirector scoreDirector);

+Iterator<Move> createOriginalMoveIterator(ScoreDirector scoreDirector);

+Iterator<Move> createRandomMoveIterator(ScoreDirector scoreDirector, Random workingRandom)

+}

 '''

-Iterator<Move> createOriginalMoveIterator(ScoreDirector scoreDirector);

-Iterator<Move> createRandomMoveIterator(ScoreDirector scoreDirector, Random workingRandom);

 The method getSize() must give an estimation of the size.
 It doesn't need to be correct.
 The method createOriginalMoveIterator is called if the selectionOrder is ORIGINAL or if it is cached.
-The method createRandomMoveIterator is called for selectionOrder RANDOM combined with cacheType JUST\IN\TIME.
+The method createRandomMoveIterator is called for selectionOrder RANDOM combined with cacheType JUST_IN_TIME.